icosalogic/IcosaLogic_Inverter_PWM/README.md

     - May be GND or a defined name like I20_PIN_Ax_ADCy that is defined in platform.h; note it also defines which ADC is used
 - `pos` Position of this reading in the ADC schedule
     - 0-relative position in the schedule, duplicate positions are read in round-robin order in subsequent runs
-- `doPwmHandler` Exactly one reading in a schedule should have this flag set
+- `doPwmHandler` The PWM state is updated after completion of the reading with this flag set to true; exactly one reading in a schedule should have this flag set to true, it does not have to be set on the last reading in a schedule
     - Valid values are `true` and `false`
 - `fbType` Specifies type of reading and the line to which it applies
     - `I20_FB_UNDEFINED` None of the values below